moorepants/learn-multibody-dynamics/vectors.rst

    \bar{v} \cdot \bar{w} = |\bar{v}| |\bar{w}| \cos{\theta}

 where :math:`\theta` is the angle between the two vectors.
-For aribtrary measure numbers this results in the following:
+For arbitrary measure numbers this results in the following:

 .. math::